Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 **Explanation:**

-1.  **Dropdown 1 (subscribe):** In the Slack/Teams integration with Azure DevOps, the `subscribe` command is used to set up notifications for events like pull requests, commits, and code pushes.
+1.  **Dropdown 1 (subscribe):** In the Slack/Teams integration with Azure DevOps, the `subscribe` command is used to set up notifications for events **like pull requests, commits, and code pushes**.
 2.  **Dropdown 2 (Project URL):** The requirement is to receive notifications for **all pull requests created for "Contoso App"** (the project).
 In Azure DevOps, you can subscribe at the **project level** or the **repository level**.
     *   Subscribing to the project URL (`https://dev.azure.com/contoso/contoso-app`) means you will automatically receive notifications for any pull requests across all three repositories (`core-api`, `core-spa`, and `core-db`) within that project.
     *   Subscribing to a specific repository URL (like `.../core-api`) would only notify the team for that single repository, requiring three separate commands to cover everything.

 **Summary:** The most efficient way to capture all PR activity for the project "Contoso App" is a single subscription to the project's root URL.

-###  Question #19
+###  Question #5 💩💩

 You have a project in Azure DevOps named Project1.
 Project1 contains a published wiki.

-You need to change the order of pages in the navigation pane of the published wiki in the Azure DevOps portal.
+**You need to change the order of pages in the navigation pane of the published wiki in the Azure DevOps portal**.

 What should you do?

 A. At the root of the wiki, create a file named .order that defines the page hierarchy.